 Early treatment, pending surgical repair, depends on the specific anomaly but may include specially designed bottle nipples (to facilitate flow), dental appliances (to occlude the cleft so suckling can occur), a feeder that can be squeezed to deliver formula, taping, and an artificial palate molded to the child’s own palate.
 Episodes of acute otitis media are common and must be recognized and treated.

 Definitive treatment is surgical closure; however, timing of surgery, which may interfere with growth centers around the premaxilla, is somewhat controversial.
-For a cleft palate, a 2-stage procedure is often done.
-The cleft lip, nose, and soft palate are repaired during infancy (at age 3 to 6 months).
-Then, the residual hard palate cleft is repaired at age 15 to 18 months.
+Cheiloplasty for isolated cleft lip has traditionally been performed between 3 and 6 months, but early cleft lip repair (< 1 month) has been shown in preliminary studies to be effective and have similar adverse event rates as traditional timing (1, 2).
+For isolated cleft palate, a large randomized trial showed that primary repair at 6 months is preferable to repair at 12 months, with improved speech and decreased rates of velopharyngeal insufficiency (3).
+For a cleft lip and palate, a 2-stage procedure is often performed.
+The cleft lip, nose, and soft palate are repaired during infancy (by 6 months) (4).
+Then, the residual hard palate cleft is repaired at age 9 to 18 months (5).
+Combined repair at 7 months has also been described.
 Surgery can result in significant improvement, but if deformities are severe or treatment is inadequate, patients may be left with a nasal voice, compromised appearance, and a tendency to regurgitate.

-Dental and orthodontic treatment, speech therapy, and genetic counseling are recommended.
+Dental and orthodontic treatment, speech therapy, and genetic counseling are recommended (4).